 - Add broth, salt, pepper, and cubed potatoes.
 Simmer for 10 minutes until potatoes are fork tender.

-- Add cooked bacon, chicken, corn and half & half.
+- Add cooked bacon, chicken, corn, beans and half & half.
 Simmer an additional 3-5 minutes until corn, bacon and chicken are heated through.

 - Serve with minced jalapenos on the side for anyone wanting an extra spicy kick.